brshallo/piececor/README.md

 #> 5 qsec  0.718
 ```

-We aren’t prevented from passing in character strings of other lambda
+You aren’t prevented from passing into `cor_function` character strings
-functions to `cor_function` to calculate metrics other than
+of lambda functions to calculate metrics other than correlations[6].

-correlations[6].
-For example, say we want to see the p.value’s of
+For example, say we want to see the p.value’s of correlations at each
-correlations at each segment for `hp ~ qsec`.
+segment for `hp ~ qsec`:

 ``` r
 # Warnings silenced in chunk output